jbreizh/imagepainting2/README.md

 * Your Bitmap must be rotate by 90°.
 ImagePainting2 will display Bitmap line by line from the left to the right.
 * The width of your Bitmap has to be the same than the length of your LED strip or your Bitmap will be crop.

-Hopefully, the use of the frontend build in convert tool free you of all this consideration.
+Hopefully, the use of the frontend build in upload tool free you of all this consideration.